Note on Product Availability

 get reimbursed for the lost package.

-A few years ago we moved to a special shipping method through FedEx which
+A few years ago we moved to a special shipping method (FIMS) through FedEx which

 deposits the packages directly into the destination countries postal system and

 can be tracked up to that point.
 This also allows us to get the product to the